fusion809/fusion809.github.io/doublePendulum/derivation.md

 		&= -(b_{1b} + c_{1b} l_1 \dot{\theta}_1)l_1^2 \dot{\theta}_1.
 	\end{align*}

-<b>Rod 1</b><br/>
+#### Rod 1
 Next we will calculate the dissipation force on the first rod.
 We will use a centre of mass approximation (as otherwise we would likely have to integrate over the rod, which would drastically complicate the calculation)

 	\begin{align*}
 		\vec{F}_{D,1r} &= -\left(b_{1r} + c_{1r}|\vec{v}_{1r}|\right)\vec{v}_{1r} \\